microsoft/semanticworkbench/examples/python-01-echo-bot/README.md

 The agent doesn't do anything real, it simply echoes back messages sent by the user.
 The code here is only meant to **show the basics**, to **familiarize with code structure** and integration with Semantic Workbench.

+## Suggested Development Environment

+- Use GitHub Codespaces for a quick, turn-key dev environment: [/.devcontainer/README.md](../../.devcontainer/README.md)
+- VS Code is recommended for development

 ## Pre-requisites

 - Set up your dev environment
   - SUGGESTED: Use GitHub Codespaces for a quick, easy, and consistent dev
     environment: [/.devcontainer/README.md](../../.devcontainer/README.md)
   - ALTERNATIVE: Local setup following the [main README](../../README.md#quick-start---local-development-environment)
-- Set up and verify that the workbench app and service are running
+- Set up and verify that the workbench app and service are running using the [semantic-workbench.code-workspace](../../semantic-workbench/v1/semantic-workbench.code-workspace)
-- Stop the services and open the [assistant.code-workspace](./assistant.code-workspace) in VS Code
-  - You should always stop the services before switching workspaces, otherwise the services will not be able to start in the new workspace

 ## Steps